-Today I’m talking about the 13 best games for preschoolers!
-When it’s a rainy day, or you need a quiet time activity, it’s time to pull out the board games!
+Today I’m talking about the 14 Best Preschool Board Games!
+When it’s a rainy day, or you need a quiet time activity, it’s time to pull out the board games.

 When I made this list, I literally pulled our family’s favorite preschool games out of our game closet.

-I’m only recommending games we actually own and LOVE.
+I’m only recommending games for preschoolers we actually own and LOVE.

 And yes, that means we own some games that didn’t make the cut.